nuodb/nuodb-helm-charts/docs/HowtoTDE.md

 The scope of this document doesn't include steps on how to install and setup HashiCorp Vault.

-!!! note
-    For a quick tutorial on how to deploy Vault in Kubernetes using agent injector, see [here](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar).
+> **NOTE**: For a quick tutorial on how to deploy Vault in Kubernetes using agent injector, see [here](https://www.hashicorp.com/blog/injecting-vault-secrets-into-kubernetes-pods-via-a-sidecar).

 The secret injection is controlled via Kubernetes annotations which can be specified for [Admin chart](../stable/admin/README.md) or [Database chart](../stable/database/README.md) using respectively `admin.podAnnotations` and `database.podAnnotations` variables.